 Welcome!
 Let’s Start Something Awesome.

 Hey there!
 Thanks for stopping by!
-I’m Ai Elias, the creator of this Modlist or, what some would call, Guide.
-When I started this project last year, my goal was simple: to create the BEST compilation of Mods that anyone, regardless of their skill level, could benefit from.
+I’m Ai Elias, the creator of this modlist or, what some would call, guide.
+When I started this project last year, my goal was simple: to create the BEST compilation of mods that anyone, regardless of their skill level, could benefit from.
 I wanted to create one curated list of all the best mods that have ever and will ever exist in Skyrim’s long life span along with my step-by-step installation directions and recommendations for a stable load order.
 To that extent, I am confident I’m succeeding.
 Regardless of which other modlist or guide you were considering, rest assured that you have stumbled on the right one!
-Because this list in constant development let me first direct you to our Discord server on the right.
+Because this list in constant development, let me first direct you to our Discord server on the right.
 If you have any questions or concerns, do not hesitate to stop by!

-Modlist Version: 0.04b
+Modlist Version: 0.10b

-Last Compiled: 03/03/2020
+Last Compiled: 05/12/2020

-Last Updated: 03/04/2020
+Last Updated: 06/30/2020

 Skyrim SE 1.5.97

-What is our Modlist?
+What is this Modlist?

-This Modlist is the culmination of hundreds of Skyrim modding hours and seeks to consider every mod that has ever existed and will ever exist on Nexus and beyond.
+The Best Modlist for Skyrim, or BMS, is the culmination of hundreds of hours modding Skyrim and seeks to consider every mod that has ever existed and will ever exist on Nexus and beyond.
 It compiles every single noteworthy mod that ever existed and will ever exist into a list and then filters that list repeatedly to achieve synergy, cohesion and most importantly stability.
 That’s right, because the list of Skyrim mods is ever changing, this is an ongoing effort–not a one and done list.
-Essentially, this is my attempt at creating a modlist that is ever updating, growing and improving.
+What this means is that our modlist is ever updating, growing and improving.

-Who is our Modlist for?
+Who is BMS for?

 I decided to make a Modlist that could help anybody and everybody–all in a way that doesn’t bulldoze you, the user, into a specific step-by-step list that you can’t deviate from.
-If a step-by-step list is something that you are looking for however, don’t worry, that option is still on the table!
-In fact, it’s the very foundation this Modlist is built upon.
-So regardless of your experience or inexperience with modding, regardless of how long you’ve been with the Bethesda modding community and, most importantly, regardless of the amount of time you have or do not have–this guide has options specifically tailored for you.
+If a step-by-step list IS something that you are looking for however, don’t worry, that option is still on the table!
+In fact, it’s the very foundation this BMS is built upon.
+So regardless of your experience or inexperience with modding, regardless of how long you’ve been with the Bethesda modding community and, most importantly, regardless of the amount of time you do or do not have–this guide has options specifically tailored for you.

 Choose a title that best fits you:

-- Journeyman – A Journeyman doesn’t know many, if any, of the mods that are available for Skyrim or just wants to follow instructions to create a modlist that is guaranteed to work.
+- Journeyman – A Journeyman doesn’t know many, if any, of the mods that are available for Skyrim or just wants to follow step-by-step instructions to create a modlist that is guaranteed to work.
 As such, a Journeyman only installs “Included” mods and only makes decisions when told to do so.

 - Evoker – Evokers uses their knowledge of mods they’ve used in the past to deviate from “Included” mods but only when they feel confident in doing so.
 As such, Evokers understand that such deviations could lead to ramifications and they are prepared to troubleshoot and adjust those on their own.
 Evokers also pay attention to the “Not Included” sections as those could include mods they prefer.

 - Wizard – You’re a wizard Harry!
 At least when it comes to mods.
-Wizards are those that could honestly make due without this Modlist because of their extensive knowledge of Skyrim mods but prefer the convenience of having a quality, curated list.
-As a Wizard, you’re interested in all the “Included”, “Not Included” and “Not Recommended” mods because you want to know exactly why I made the choices I did in my Modlist and how you can apply those to your own list.
+Wizards are those that could honestly make due without BMS because of their extensive knowledge of Skyrim mods but prefer the convenience of having a quality, curated list.
+As a Wizard, you’re interested in all the “Included”, “Not Included” and “Not Recommended” mods because you want to know exactly why I made the choices I did in my modlist and how you can apply those to your own list.